mkarneim/pojobuilder/README.md

 To run the annotation processor you either can

-* use the apt tool to compile your project (see http://download.oracle.com/javase/6/docs/technotes/guides/apt/index.html).
+* use the javac tool to compile your project using the option "-processor net.karneim.pojobuilder.AnnotationProcessor".
 * use the javac ant task with a special configuration (see below)
 * or add the PojoBuilder annotation processor to your Eclipse project configuration (see below)